Strimzi can be upgraded to version 0.23.0 to take advantage of new features and enhancements, performance improvements, and security options.

 -

-If you modified one or more environment variables in your existing Cluster Operator Deployment
+If you modified one or more environment variables in your existing Cluster Operator Deployment, edit the

 -